selquest/Growthcraft-1.20/README.md

 ## Getting Started

 There are multiple starting points to Growthcraft.
 As we continue to develop and expand Growthcraft, we will be adding to our GitHub wiki documentation.
+As of version 9 we have included an in-game manual.

 ## History

 ### Growthcraft 9 (Minecraft 1.20.1)

 End of Support: TBD
-Latest Version: 9.0.6
+Latest Version: 9.0.7
-Stable Version: TBD
+Stable Version: 9.0.6

 ### Growthcraft 8 (Minecraft 1.19.4)